 Global platforms include:

 - The ENABLE Platform – a technical hub offering audit, credit, procurement and capacity building services.
-ENABLE hosts the GAIN Premix Facility helping countries to procure high-quality, low-cost mineral and vitamin premix;
+ENABLE hosts the GAIN Premix Facility helping countries to procure high-quality, low-cost mineral and vitamin premix; the Terms and Conditions governing the GAIN premix facility's procurement activities are set out in the following documents GAIN's Terms and Conditions for the Sale of Goods and Terms and Conditions for the Purchase of Goods;

 - European Commission Fortification Advisory Services project;